 Describing Your Session

 The regional forums are a venue for all education professionals to share their ideas—sessions can be led by teachers, college presidents, financial aid officers, school counselors, or any other professional from across the broad spectrum of education.
 Given the great range of ideas and audiences at the regional forums, your description should make the topic and primary or target audience of your session completely clear.

 Keep in mind that, if accepted, your session title and description will be published online and in the conference program.
 All regional forum attendees should be able to quickly read your description and clearly understand what will be learned in your session.
 Avoid using abbreviations, acronyms, or references that attendees might not be familiar with.

 We are especially interested in sessions that address these topics:

 Admission policy, college selection, college transfer, issues faced by first-generation students, diversity and international recruitment, student applications, increasing retention, and demonstrated interest.

 Increasing graduation rates, college transition, student advising, recommendation letters, and building a college-going culture.

 Best practices, innovation and trends in college counseling, advisement, academic support and transition, implementation and use of data for the Advanced Placement Program®, SAT Suite of Assessments, and Khan Academy®.
 Also, special populations, including students with disabilities and underrepresented and rural students.

-Proposals will be evaluated by the Program Planning Committees in each of the six regions of the College Board.
-Each committee is a cross-professional group of educators from across the region.
+Proposals will be evaluated by each regional forum program planning committee, a cross-professional group of educators from across the region.
 A strong preference will be given to proposals that: